GrinonBarrett/Taksidos/To Do.md

 * Create a mimic.
 * Create a cockatrice (which will be a cockator/cockatrix), which can hatch from a chicken's egg if there is a wivre living nearby.
 If it lives long enough, it functions like the SCP.
 * Create the Milahar, a salt golem.
 High defenses, solid HP, moves 3.5 yard per move, can shoot blasts of salt in a semifan which deals cutting attacks but acid criticals.
 Is composed of an extremely useful alchemic salt.
+* A serpent made of round cactus like gourds.
+It has two arms whoch sprout from the head gourd.
+It survives by eating tilled earth and will steal more of the gourd to increase its size.
+* A yeti like creature that resists magic and disappear in the snow to teleport.
+A warm climate variant of it will exist which can teleport by stepping into trees.
+* A cute little shelled squid servile.
 * Create the Anxana, based on Anjana/Xanas, as a playable species.

 -----